nermennasser/search-tweets-ruby/README.md

 + Command-line utility is pipeable to other tools (e.g., jq).
 + Automatically handles pagination of search results with specifiable limits.
 This enables users to define a *study period* of interest, and the search client code will manage however many requests are required to transverse that period, up to 100 Tweets at a time.
 + By default, the script writes Tweets to standard out, and can also write to files or return either a hash or JSON string.
-+ Delivers a stream of data to the user for low in-memory requirements.
 + Flexible usage within a Ruby program.
 + Supports "polling" use cases.
 + **Note:** the Labs Recent search endpoint *does not* support the ```counts``` endpoint.
 Future versions of search endpoints will.